RT-11

 RT-11 (Real-time 11) is a discontinued small, low-end, single-user real-time operating system for the full line of Digital Equipment Corporation PDP-11 16-bit computers.
-RT-11 was first implemented in 1970.
+RT-11 was first implemented in 1970 and released in June 1973.
 It was widely used for real-time computing systems, process control, and data acquisition across all PDP-11s.
 It was also used for low-cost general-use computing.